tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Flow.md

 Let's try this from a Web Pathing perspective to start with.

-2. From the Components menu, click on the arrow to the right of the “Web page name” dimension.
+2. From the Components menu, click on the arrow to the right of the “webPagename” dimension.
       - Click on “Show items from last X months” until the values show up
       - Drag the “home” page and drop it into the center drop zone for the Flow visualization: